-Before any work is performed by a contractor, DLG highly recommends that the grantee, the grant administrator, the engineer or architect, and any other technical advisors to the grantee conduct a preconstruction conference with the contractor to explain contractual requirements and performance schedules.
-Though no longer required in order to comply with federal labor standards, this conference reduces the likelihood of later conflicts caused by assumptions and misunderstandings between the contractor and the grantee.
+Before any work is performed by a contractor, DLG highly requires that the subrecipient, the grant administrator, the engineer or architect, and any other technical advisors to the subrecipient conduct a pre-construction conference with the contractor and property owner or representative to explain contractual requirements and performance schedules.
+Though no longer required in order to comply with federal labor standards, this conference reduces the likelihood of later conflicts caused by assumptions and misunderstandings between the contractor and the subrecipient.

-The grantee should prepare an agenda, and plan to utilize and distribute a pre-construction checklist as a guide to ensure that all areas are properly addressed.
+The subrecipient should prepare an agenda, and plan to utilize and distribute a pre-construction checklist as a guide to ensure that all areas are properly addressed.
 (See Attachment 6-4: Outline of a Pre-construction Conference.)
-A tape recorder may be used to record the meeting and/or a stenographer may be asked to prepare notes.
-The grantee should clearly present the federal statutory compliance requirements as well as performance expectations.
+A recording device may be used to record the meeting and/or a stenographer may be asked to prepare notes.
+If a recording device is used, ensure that all parties are aware of its use.
+The subrecipient should clearly present the federal statutory compliance requirements as well as performance expectations.
 A copy of the minutes should be signed by all parties to the contract and placed in the files.